-[The robbery was committed while the person robbed was performing (his/her) duties as the driver of or was a passenger on (a/an) (bus/taxi/cable car/streetcar/trackless trolley/ < other kind of vehicle used to transport people.>.]
+[The robbery was committed while the person robbed was performing (his/her) duties as the driver of or was a passenger on (a/an) (bus/taxi/cable transport people.>.]

 All other robberies are of the second degree.

 The People have the burden of proving beyond a reasonable doubt that the robbery was first degree rather than a lesser crime.
 If the People have not met this burden, you must find the defendant not guilty of first degree robbery.